Course EE 380N

 The class will assume some familiarity with concepts from real analysis such as sequences and limits, calculus, proofs, and will also assume familiarity with MATLAB.
 The mathematical pre-requisites for the class are contained in Appendix A of the course notes, which can be found at Appendices.
 We will use the MATLAB Optiimization Toolbox extensively and you will need to have access to it, either on your own computer or through ECE resources.

-Homeworks will include problems from the textbook and will be assigned approximately once per week, except during the week of the mid-term.
+Homeworks will include problems from the textbook and will be assigned approximately once per week, except during the weeks of the mid-terms.
 The homework exercises include a mixture of theoretical work and the solution of problems, using graphical, analytical, and software techniques.
 All homeworks must be done individually.
 Each student must turn in an honest individual attempt.

 This course has a heavy homework load, with some very difficult problems, and I encourage you to discuss difficult homework problems both with classmates and with me in office hours.
 However, copying of homeworks will not be tolerated.
 If you are not prepared for a heavy homework load then this course is not for you!